d12frosted/elpa-mirror/nongnu/sweeprolog-readme.txt

 Finding Prolog Code
 ═══════════════════

-  The following commands let you find and jump to Prolog code from anywhere in Emacs:
+  The following commands let you jump to a piece of Prolog code from anywhere in Emacs:

   Command: sweeprolog-find-module